yuno-payments/yuno-docs/docs/SDKs/web-sdk-integrations/lite-checkout-sdk/lite-sdk-implementation.md

 ## Step 7: Create the Payment

-Once the previous steps are complete, you can proceed to create a payment.
+After completing the previous steps, proceed to create a payment.
 Back-to-back payment creation must be performed using the [Create Payment endpoint](https://docs.y.uno/reference/create-payment).
 The merchant's backend should call this endpoint to create the payment in Yuno using the one-time token and checkout session.

 > 📘 Complete the Integration
 >